SuperMax Roll-Down Hurricane Shutters

 Built for Florida’s Gated and 55+ Communities

-We specialize in protecting master-planned and 55-plus communities such as Lakewood Ranch and similar developments across Florida.
+We specialize in protecting master-planned and 55-plus communities across Florida.

-• Large glass sliders and lanais exposed to wind-swept flooding
+• Large glass sliders and lanais exposed to wind-driven flooding

 • Aging-in-place homeowners with limited evacuation options

-• Stay-or-go considerations that include pets and medical needs
+• Stay-or-go considerations with pets and medical needs

-• Rising deductibles and high denial rates on hurricane claims
+• Rising deductibles and higher denial rates on hurricane claims

 Request HOA / Community Program Info